LibrePhotos/librephotos/apps/docs/docs/user-guide/faq.md

 ### Solution:

-This is a problem with proxmox, More specifically with the way CPU was emulated.
-By default Qemu in Proxmox uses its own CPU type kvm64, which has a reduced CPU flags set, to guaranteed that it works everywhere.
+This is a problem with proxmox, More specifically with the way the CPU was emulated.
+By default, QEMU in Proxmox uses its own CPU type kvm64, which has a reduced CPU flags set, to guaranteed that it works everywhere.
 This means that necessary flags like SSE and AVX are absent, which causes the Fatal Python error: Illegal instruction error.

-To fix this one must either manually edit the .conf file and add the flags needed to the kvm64 CPU type, or pick a different method of CPU emulation.
+To fix this, one must either manually edit the .conf file and add the flags needed to the kvm64 CPU type, or pick a different method of CPU emulation.

-To add the flags edit the xxx.conf file located in /etc/pve/qemu-server/ where xxx is the id of the VM.
-Manual can be found here: https://pve.proxmox.com/wiki/Manual:_qm.conf
+To add the flags, edit the xxx.conf file located in /etc/pve/qemu-server/ where xxx is the ID of the VM.
+The manual can be found here: https://pve.proxmox.com/wiki/Manual:_qm.conf

 If you don't care about live migration and moving VMs between nodes, the much easier option is to just change the CPU type to Host.
-With Host option VM will match the CPU type of the host machine.
+With the Host option, the VM will match the CPU type of the host machine.

 ### Steps for Proxmox 6.4:

 Select your VM and then Hardware tab.
 {% include figure image_path="/assets/images/135711616-14903f44-2bdc-4830-82e9-a29562f75762.png" alt="Select your VM and then Hardware tab" %}
-Then double click on Processors or select it and click Edit:
+Then double-click on Processors or select it and click Edit:
-{% include figure image_path="/assets/images/135711657-3cdc2600-2368-440c-af75-00313c8c8997.png" alt="Then double click on Processors or select it and click Edit"  %}
+{% include figure image_path="/assets/images/135711657-3cdc2600-2368-440c-af75-00313c8c8997.png" alt="Then double-click on Processors or select it and click Edit"  %}